devh2t/MuziMeet/README.md

 ### Description

-- **Moon Meet** is a social media of music event platform including a chatting feature,
+- **MuziMeet** is a social media of music event platform including a chatting feature,
-- **Moon Meet** is a platform formed with Mobile Android App & iOS
+- **MuziMeet** is a platform formed with Mobile Android App & iOS

 ### Screenshots